 Landstar Heavy Haul Case Studies

-Every puzzle requires the solver to put the pieces together in a logical way, in order to arrive at the correct solution.
-It’s when the pieces of a logistics puzzle are extreme in size, the challenge requires the support of the Landstar network and the company’s unique ability to tailor a proportionate solution.
+Every puzzle requires putting pieces together the right way to arrive at the correct solution.
+When the pieces of a logistics puzzle are extreme in size, the challenge requires the support of the Landstar network and the company’s unique ability to tailor a proportionate solution.

 When its makers, RWI Manufacturing, completed the 6,140-pound sculpture, the heavy, oversized masterpiece needed a short lift from Owosso to East Lansing using transportation solutions from Landstar.